Constant-speed drive: Manufacturers

 Collins Aerospace (formerly UTC Aerospace Systems (formerly Hamilton Sundstrand)) is an American manufacturer of CSD and IDG units.

 Alternatives

 A variable-speed constant-frequency (VSCF) generator can be used to provide AC power using an electronic tap converter.

-Variable Frequency Starter Generator (VFSG) used primarily on the Boeing 787 are both used for electric start and electric generation.
+Variable-frequency starter–generators (VFSGs), used primarily on the Boeing 787, are used for both electric start and electricity generation.

+An electronic power inverter can accept as input either AC of variable frequency and tension or DC of variable tension, e.g. from a permanent-magnet generator, and convert it to stable AC of constant (RMS) tension and frequency.